hiqdev/rehome/README.md

 Looks quite clear:

 - `shell` - given shell will be set with `chsh`
-- `checks` - runs given commands and notifies on fails with given comments
+- `checks` - checks that given commands run without error
 - `repos` - given repos will be installed/updated to given paths
 - `installs` - given scripts will be run to install paths if they don't exist
 - `updates` - given scripts will be run to update paths